tinalexander/tinalexander.github.io/pages/2023/10-october.md

 >
 > So one of-- a couple questions that we've been getting a lot, so I wanted to just go through this here.
 >
 > First is, can I borrow between VFC and private immunization stock?
 And the short answer is yes, we don't want to miss an opportunity to offer a vaccine to someone.
 So bidirectional borrowing is okay.
 We, you know, we want make sure if you borrow, that means you're going to pay back, right?
-But it is allowed, but it should try you try to not be the rule, but you can do it.
+But it is allowed, but it should try to not be the rule, but you can do it.
 >
 > ...
 >